 (iii) The requirements relative to the independent provider's or employee's/contractor's role in providing behavior support to the individuals he or she serves.

 (b) The training may be structured or unstructured and may include, but is not limited to, lectures, seminars, formal coursework, workshops, conferences, demonstrations, visitations or observations of other facilities/services/programs, distance and other means of electronic learning, video and audio-visual training, and staff meetings.

 (c) The provider shall maintain a written record, which may include an electronic record, of training.
 This information shall be presented upon request by the Ohio department of medicaid, the department, or the county board.
 Documentation shall include the name of the person receiving the training, date of training, training topic, duration of training, instructor's name if applicable, and a brief description of the training.

 (7) Failure of a licensed provider to comply with this rule and Chapter 5123:2-3 of the Administrative Code may result in denial, suspension, or revocation of the provider's license.

 (D) Requirements for service delivery

-(1) Homemaker/personal care shall be provided pursuant to an individual service plan that conforms to the requirements of paragraph (H) of rule 5101:3-40-01 of the Administrative Code or paragraph (H) of rule 5101:3-42-01 of the Administrative Code, as applicable.
+(1) Homemaker/personal care shall be provided pursuant to an individual service plan that conforms to the requirements of rule 5123:2-1-11 of the Administrative Code.
 Providers shall participate in individual service plan development meetings when a request for their participation is made by the individual.

 (2) Homemaker/personal care shall not be provided to an individual at the same time as residential respite.

 (3) Homemaker/personal care services may extend to those times when the individual is not physically present and the provider is performing homemaker activities on behalf of the individual.

-(4) Homemaker/personal care services involving direct contact with an individual receiving the services shall not be provided at the same time the individual is receiving adult day support, non-medical transportation, supported employment-community, supported employment-enclave, or vocational habilitation.
+(4) Homemaker/personal care services involving direct contact with an individual receiving the services shall not be provided at the same time the individual is receiving adult day support, supported employment-community, supported employment-enclave, or vocational habilitation.

 (1) Type of service.